Legal Expertise Since 1995

 This practice note provides more detail (Statutory demands and bankruptcy proceedings and Statutory demands and winding up proceedings).
-However, in general terms, a debtor who, for three weeks, fails to comply with a statutory demand for a debt of more than £750 is at risk of having bankruptcy or winding up proceedings issued against it.
+However, in general terms, a debtor who, for three weeks, fails to comply with a statutory demand for a debt of more than £750 for company debts and £5,000 for individual debts is at risk of having bankruptcy or winding up proceedings issued against it.
 For this reason, serving a statutory demand may be a means of exerting pressure on an individual or company to pay a debt.
 It is often the first step taken by a creditor who intends to present a bankruptcy or winding up petition against the debtor.
 However, there is no obligation on a creditor who has served a statutory demand to commence insolvency proceedings against the debtor.

 A statutory demand does not commence court proceedings, and it does not need to be issued at court.
 The process has advantages in that it does not involve the courts from the outset; and preparing and serving a statutory demand is quick and inexpensive.
 It can focus the debtor’s mind and flush out details of any dispute or cross-claim.

 On the other hand, serving a statutory demand may have a negative impact on an ongoing trading relationship.
 It may be perceived as an aggressive step and can lead to court proceedings (for example, if an individual applies to set aside the statutory demand or the debtor seeks an injunction to prevent the presentation of a petition).